L’apéro: it’s not a happy hour, not a dinner, not a barbecue. But what is it?

 Beer: Something French or Belgian

 None of your food should need cooking or additional attention.
 You’re buying components to be mixed and matched.
 If you want to make something in advance like mini quiches that’s fine, but, again, no one should be stuck cooking in the kitchen.
+(Remember there’s still dinner to be made!)

 Cheese: Tomme de Savoie, Beaufort, Comté, chèvre, mozzarella, Fourme d’Ambert, Camembert (just pick a soft, semi-soft, medium-hard, and hard cheese, from a sheep, cow, and goat)